Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Scaling up from ERC20 to Uniswap

 \section{Scaling up from ERC20 to Uniswap}

-ERC20 token is a major application on Ethereum. \autoref{sec:moti} shows one example.
+ERC20 token is a major application on Ethereum, and thus represents the classical territory for existing verification techniques.
 To show TCT's generality, we have applied it to the \texttt{transfer} transactions of the top-5 ERC20 contracts according to Etherscan \cite{top-tokens}, namely USDT, BNB, USDC, stETH and TONCOIN.
-These transfers are not more complex than what we show in \autoref{sec:moti}.
-The observation supports our premise -- although smart contract's static code can be complex, each transaction is usually short and simple for symbolic verification, thus TCT can scale to sophisticated cross-contract scenarios.
+These transfers are not more complex than what we show in \autoref{sec:moti}, and are representative of most ERC20 contracts.
+The observation supports our premise -- although the static code of the GP is gigantic, each transaction at runtime is usually short and simple, which gives TCT a unique advantage to scale to sophisticated scenarios.

-To test our approach on scenarios that are significantly more complex, we apply TCT to a codebase of the Uniswap decentralized exchange.
-Uniswap is the most extensively used smart contract application on Ethereum based on the amount of gas burnt \cite{ultrasoundmoney} (as of May 2024).
-We now present a very concise explanation about the design of Uniswap's basic mechanism, based on which we explain how TCT is applied.
+To leapfrog from the classical territory to a level of significant complexity, we apply TCT to a codebase of the Uniswap decentralized exchange.
+Uniswap is the most extensively used DeFi application on Ethereum based on the amount of gas burnt \cite{ultrasoundmoney}.
+Uniswap is at the high end of complexity, using more Solidity language features than those in the studied ERC20 contracts, including loops, libraries, two-dimensional mappings and dynamic arrays.
+Every liquidity or swap transaction makes inter-contract calls across many contracts.
+Our concolic executor correctly converts these complex EVM traces into Boogie programs. \autoref{sec:exp} will explain that the theorems and the underlying mathematics for the proofs are more complex.